 Read our in-depth DreamHost review here.

 Flywheel is one of the few companies officially recommended at WordPress.org (along with SiteGround and DreamHost, by the way), and there’s a really good reason for it.

 First off, interacting with the platform is truly beginner-friendly and easy to do.
 Basically no learning curve at all.
 They have data centers around the world (which helps your site performance guaranteeing good load times all around the world).
 Plus, there’s built-in caching and automatic backups.

 Now, about the pricing.
 If you’re just getting started with your very first website, Flywheel has a plan called “Starter.”
-It’s $23 a month, works up to 25,000 monthly visitors, you get 5GB of disk space, 50GB of bandwidth and an SSL certificate included for free.
+It’s $23 a month (if paid annually), works up to 25,000 monthly visitors, you get 5GB of disk space, 50GB of bandwidth and an SSL certificate included for free.

 Overall, A2 Hosting has a good reputation in the market, and we’ve recommended them a number of times before for different purposes and types of websites.
 Overall, if you have the budget, you will be happy with their service.

 So there you have it.
 It is possible to enjoy the managed WordPress hosting experience even for under ten bucks a month.
 Or, you can get something more expensive too if you feel that you need a hosting setup that’s a bit more capable.

 Remember to leave your comments below and share your experiences with managed WordPress hosting platforms.